EpiModel/EpiModel-Gallery/2022-12-Multinets/README.md

-Additionally, certain arguments to `control.net` may vary from one network to the next via the `multilayer` specification, and we illustrate this functionality here by monitoring different statistics for the two networks.
+Additionally, certain arguments to `control.net` may vary from one network to the next via the `multilayer` specification, and we illustrate this functionality here for the `nwstats.formula` argument.

 ## Next Steps